Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Ventilator Modes.md

 - Time cycled but can be volume cycled to avoid inspiratory pauses
 # Synchronised Intermittent Mandatory Ventilation (SIMV)

+- Main difference with IMV is that it is synchronised (as in the name); the patient can decide their own respiratory rate and they can take a number of pressure-supported breaths
+- Among these breaths, the machine also gives a set number of mandatory breaths and if the patient makes an effort around the same time the next mandatory breath is due, the ventilator delivers to them an assist-control breath, with volume control
 - Mix of mandatory breaths (some of which are synchronised with spontaneous breaths), and assisted breaths
 - Mandatory (non-synchronised breaths):
 	- Trigger: time
-	- Control: flow (volume)
+	- Control: volume
-	- Cycling: time
+	- Cycling: time or volume
 - Synchronised breaths:
 	- Trigger: pressure or flow
-	- Control: flow (volume)
+	- Control: volume
-	- Cycling: time
+	- Cycling: time or volume
 - Non-synchronised breaths
 	- Trigger: pressure or flow
 	- Control: pressure